 |Salary:||From £28,756 per annum|

-The post will be based in the School of Social and Political Science in the College of Social Science at the University of Lincoln.
+The post will be based in the Lincoln International Institute for Rural Health at the University of Lincoln.
 The University has established a reputation as one of the most dynamic, fastest growing universities in the UK.
 Situated in the heart of a beautiful and historic city it has built an international reputation for the quality of its teaching and research.
-Lincoln is currently ranked 22nd overall in the UK in the The Guardian University Guide and 42nd in the Times Good University Guide 2019.
-The School of Social and Political Sciences where the post is based houses Politics and International Relations, Criminology, Social Policy and Sociology.
-The School has a well-established and expanding academic profile in both learning and teaching and research.
-The FYFF study is significant to the expansion of social sciences research at the University of Lincoln.
+Lincoln is currently ranked 22nd overall in the UK in the Guardian University Guide and 42nd in the Times Good University Guide 2019.
+The Lincoln International Institute for Rural Health conducts interdisciplinary research to address the most important health issues facing rural communities locally, nationally, and internationally.
+The institute aims to ‘shine a light’ on the unacceptable health inequities that exist across the rural-urban divide and to find innovative ways of reducing or ideally eliminating that inequality.

-Offered on a full-time basis, the post is available fixed term until 15th December 2023.
-Ideally the candidate will be available to take up the position by September 2022 or as soon as possible thereafter.
+Offered on a full-time basis, the post is available fixed term for six (6) months in the first instance (there may be opportunity to extend this subject to additional funding).
 Requests for part time working will be considered.

-The main duties of the successful candidate include sustaining relationships with participants (some of whom are marginalised), conducting an international literature review of young fatherhood research; scheduling and conducting semi-structured interviews; qualitative data analysis; data management support; and contributing to the presentation and communication of findings including written reports, the website, and social media.
-Knowledge and experience with qualitative research methods is essential.
-Engagement with young people and/or non-academic partners and beneficiaries is beneficial.
+The main duties of the successful candidate include sustaining relationships with community groups, local health and care organisations and other stakeholders conducting literature syntheses; scheduling and conducting semi-structured interviews; qualitative data analysis; data management support; and contributing to the presentation and communication of findings including written reports, the website, and social media.
+Knowledge and experience with mixed methods research methods is highly desirable.
+Engagement with community groups and citizens and/or non-academic partners and beneficiaries is beneficial.

 We strive for a diverse workforce with the very best employees and are committed to creating an inclusive environment for all.
 The University encourages applications from underrepresented groups inclusive of Black, Asian and other minoritised/marginalised ethnic groups, all gender identities and expressions from the LGBT+ community, candidates with a disability, and those that practise different faiths and beliefs, to enhance our One Community where we strive to be kind, patient, and supportive of each other.